 Are you up to the challenge?

 Take your passion for snow sports to the next level by attending an applicant-screening day where you are invited to work with your local patrol.
 This is your opportunity to learn more about how the patrol operates and what is expected of its members, as well as a chance for the patrol to evaluate your individual talents and abilities.
 Simply follow the link below to our online application and our Director of Candidate Training will contact you.

 So how do I join the Bogus Basin Ski Patrol?

-We are now accepting applications for the 2017 patrol year.
-This year's class is full but we would like to ski with you this winter to start the candidate process for the 2017/2018 season.
+We are always accepting applications for the upcoming patrol year.
+This year's class is full but we would like to ski with you this winter to start the candidate process for next season.
 A candidate will invest a full year in training and successfully pass all of the training disciplines before being selected and become a voting member of the patrol.

 |You Must Apply||Click to fill out our online application.|